nicfv/Me/docs/blog/posts/2023-10-08-cursed-units.md

 \end{matrix}
 $$

-For this value of `b` we should expect to get a value output of just `C` since the speed of light already matches these units exactly and can describe our quantity.
+For this value of $b$ we should expect to get a value output of just $C$ since the speed of light already matches these units exactly and can describe our quantity.

 $$
 \begin{bmatrix}